xsj1984/VistaDream/README.md

 ## 🔦 ToDo List
 - [ ] Keep sky areas.
 The sky areas are deteced and removed at now for simplicity.
+- [-] Early check in generation.
-- [ ] Support more types of camera trajectory.
+- [-] Support more types of camera trajectory.
+Please follow [Here](ops/trajs/TRAJECTORY.MD) to define your trajectory.
 An example is given in this [issue](https://github.com/WHU-USI3DV/VistaDream/issues/11).
 - [ ] Support sparse-view-input (and no pose needed).
 An example is given in this [issue](https://github.com/WHU-USI3DV/VistaDream/issues/14).
-- [ ] VistaDream with Grad-Geowizard depth inpainting.
-- [ ] Gradio Demo and better visualization.
+- [-] Gradio Demo and better visualization.

 ## 💡 Citation
 If you find this repo helpful, please give us a 😍 star 😍.